w8mej/vlog/_posts/2019-07-05-generic-cloud-native-kubernete-things-need-securing.md

 layout: post
 title: Kubernetes Basics
 date: 2019-07-05
-categories: [TBD]
+categories: ["Kubernetes", "Cloud Security", "Containerization", "Container Orchestration", "Scaling", "Deployment", "Security", "Cloud-Native", "DevOps"]
-excerpt: Following up from the previous post, let
+excerpt: Let’s take a look at the simplest part of the previously documented multi-tenancy architecture
 ---
 Following up from the previous post, let’s take a look at the simplest part of the previously documented multi-tenancy architecture (MTA) that provides high